 Parents like it with multiple kids!
 Math no longer takes up such a big chunk of their homeschool day.

 But right now we are neither of those.
-So I wonder if I try something a bit harder, will it be beneficial or give my son better number sense?
+So I wonder if something a bit harder will be beneficial or give my son better number sense?

 I could be wrong.